zesk/build/docs/tools/self.md

 #### Environment

 $envName
-BUILD_ENVIRONMENT_PATH - `:` separated list of paths to load env files
+BUILD_ENVIRONMENT_DIRS - `:` separated list of paths to load env files
 ### `buildEnvironmentLoad` - Load one or more environment settings from the environment file

 Load one or more environment settings from the environment file path.